Live Dealer Roulette: The Ultimate Human Experience

 |---|---|---|

-| Game Control Unit | Encodes video and game data in real time | Ensures seamless streaming without delays |
+| Game Control Unit | Encodes video and game data in real time | Keeps streaming smooth with minimal latency |

-| OCR Technology | Reads the ball position and winning number | Translates physical results into your digital balance instantly |
+| OCR Technology | Reads the ball position and winning number | Translates physical results to your balance within seconds |

 | Multi-camera setup | Wide, close-up, and table-top angles | Lets you follow the ball from release to pocket |

-| Chat system | Text chat visible to the dealer | Social interaction — dealer responds verbally via microphone |
+| Chat system | Text chat visible to the dealer | One-way social interaction, dealer responds via microphone |

-| RNG integration | Used only in hybrid variants (Lightning, Quantum) | Generates random multipliers — the wheel spin itself is physical |
+| RNG integration | Used only in hybrid variants (Lightning, Quantum) | Generates multipliers, the spin itself is always physical |

 Popular Live Variants in 2026